faroman1/QMB6315S25/demo_09_PP_Ch_17_Databases/README.md

 # Chapter 17: Databases

-In the last lecture, we learned about dictionaries as a precursor to this chapter about databases.
-I went through the following examples of databases in which your very own information is stored.
+All of us have some inteaction with databases in which your very own information is stored.
-For example, the IRS keeps a record of your tax imformation by recording amounts in the fields of your tax return, your vital statistics, and the primary key is your social security number.
+For example, the IRS keeps a record of your tax information by recording amounts in the fields of your tax return, your vital statistics, and the primary key is your social security number.
 If you have a driver's license, the DMV keeps a record of your vehicles,